 Short answer, my wife.
 She has such a compassionate heart for helping others.

-We also want to influence our community so we look for charities that are doing great things in the community that we live.
-Not all charities are equal and not all are service focused.
+We also want to influence our community so we look for organizations and charities that are doing great things in the community where we live.
+Not all organizations and charities are equal, or service focused.